 Health Benefits of Purple Potatoes

-Colors don't just make food pretty: they can be a sign of nutritional power.
+Colors don't just make food pretty—they can be a sign of nutritional power.
 And purple is mighty.
 This royal shade comes from anthocyanins—disease-fighting antioxidants.
 The pigment produces red, blue and violet foods, depending on the type of anthocyanin (there are hundreds).
-The high antioxidant content in these pigmented potatoes fights inflammation and helps slash heart disease and cancer risk.
-(For more, check out these Best Antioxidant-Rich Foods.)
+The high antioxidant content in these pigmented potatoes fights inflammation and helps slash heart disease and cancer risk, according to a 2021 study in Antioxidants.

 Purple Potato Nutrition

-Purple potatoes have a lot going for them nutritionally, beyond antioxidants.
+Purple potatoes, also known as purple sweet potatoes, have a lot going for them nutritionally, beyond antioxidants.
 They are packed with fiber, vitamin C and potassium, which can help with weight loss, immunity and heart health.
-The nutrition for 1 medium baked purple potato is as follows:
+The nutrition for 1 medium baked purple potato is as follows, per the USDA:

 When it comes to antioxidants, usually the deeper the color, the better.
-Purple potatoes are chock-full of anthocyanins, which are a type of antioxidant that has been shown to reduce the risk of several chronic diseases.
-A 2015 study found that red- and purple-fleshed potatoes average 16 to 57 mg of anthocyanins per 100 g, and other research says their antioxidant power is comparable to that of Brussels sprouts or spinach.
+Purple potatoes are chock-full of anthocyanins, a type of antioxidant that has been shown to reduce the risk of several chronic diseases.
+A 2015 study found that red- and purple-fleshed potatoes average 16 to 57 mg of anthocyanins per 100 g.
+This is significantly higher than the traditional orange-fleshed sweet potato, reports a 2019 review in Molecules.

 Don't Miss: Are Potatoes Healthy?